 The word hell, when used to mean the place of dead in general, that includes this Limbo of the Fathers.

-Christ’s “descend into hell” means that the spirit of Jesus, after Jesus’s death on the cross, descended into this place of blessed souls.
+Christ’s “descend into hell” means that Jesus’s soul, after Jesus’s death on the cross, descended into this place of blessed souls.
 Christ faced death just like others before him.
-But Jesus’s spirit descended also as Savior for these captive souls.
+But Jesus’s soul descended also as Savior for these captive souls.
 Jesus preached to them the good news of their salvation, which was accomplished by His death.

 Now, among those who died before Christ were also Adam and Eve, our first parents who once walked in the presence of God.
 When Christ descended into the dead, this God was coming in search of them as well, as their Redeemer, and now also as one of them – as their son.